scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         the directory in the source .tgz file.

 -   18-May-2003
-    -   FontForge would crash when asked to produce a ttf font where there was an unused anchor class.
+    -   websharpstudios would crash when asked to produce a ttf font where there was an unused anchor class.
     -   The original encoding is now preserved when a font is generated.
     -   The goto dialog (and scripting) now recognize "glyph\<nnn\>" as